 Filters the list by only including embedded documents with the given keyword arguments.

-Parameters kwargs - The keyword arguments corresponding to the fields to filter on.
-Multiple arguments are treated as if they are ANDed together.
+- Parameters kwargs The keyword arguments corresponding to the fields to filter on.
+Multiple arguments are treated as if they are ANDed together. - Returns A new EmbeddedDocumentList containing the matching embedded documents.